-Before joining Johns Hopkins School of Education, Hardiman served in the Baltimore City Public Schools for more than 30 years.
+Before joining Johns Hopkins in 2006, Hardiman served in the Baltimore City Public Schools for more than 30 years.
 As the principal of Roland Park Elementary/Middle School, she led the school to its designation as a Blue Ribbon School of Excellence.
+With the use of the Brain-Targeted Teaching® Model that Hardiman developed, the school was recognized nationally for innovative arts programming.

 Hardiman presents nationally and internationally on topics related to the intersection of research in the neuro- and cognitive sciences with effective teaching strategies, including meaningful integration of the arts.
-Presentations focus on the instructional framework that she developed, The Brain-Targeted Teaching Model, described in her latest book, Brain-Targeted Teaching for 21st Century Schools (Corwin Press, 2012).
+Hardiman has significant experience in educational leadership development and education for children with disabilities.

 Ed.D.- Johns Hopkins University; Leadership for School Improvement in Urban Settings; Special Education